leoxiong-zzz/arcs/README.md

 arcs
 ====

-A snazzy clock drawn with GDIP arcs
+A snazzy clock drawn with GDIP arcs.
+View screenshots of funky schemes [here](imgur.com/a/xKyUg)!

 Unofficial standalone version of [Enigma Arcs by Kaelri](enigma.kaelri.com/downloads)